CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY • USA • Goals • 2018

 ____ • Simple | Bruce Camber | Pulse | LinkedIn

-The image of the tetrahedral-octahedral cluster on the right was used in the original chart in December 2011.
+An image of the tetrahedral-octahedral cluster (on the top, on the right) was used in the original chart in December 2011.
 The students made many models like this one, however, the very first models like it emerged in 1997.
 The dynamic image on the left, using the Graphics Interchange Format (GIF), was first used in January 2016 within an article about numbers.
 There are many discussions about it.

 One of the goals of this project is to analyze each doubling (notation, step, group) and to link it to scholarly work that defines the notation better than any other.
 Even though the work started in December 2011, this project is still within its earliest stages of development.